Russo-Seymour-Welsh estimates for the Kostlan ensemble of random polynomials: Outline of the paper

 In Theorem \ref{t:main} the covariance kernels are, in principle, allowed to be negative, unlike for the Gaussian random field considered in \cite{BG16}; this is crucial for our application to the Kostlan ensemble since, for $n$ odd, the Kostlan ensemble is only positively correlated within a subset of the sphere.
 Nevertheless, since the negative correlations in the Kostlan ensemble decay exponentially rapidly as a function of $n$ for any subset $X$ whose closure does not contain antipodal points, condition \eqref{eq:rapid decay corr} is satisfied.

-In regards to the nature of the exponents $12$ and $24$ in \eqref{eq:asymp pos} and \eqref{eq:rapid decay corr} respectively, these are certainly not optimal for the claimed results, and are chosen mainly for simplicity.
-In fact, using the somewhat more sophisticated methods in \cite{BM}, if we additionally assume local uniform convergence of the first \textit{six} derivatives of the covariance kernel, we could reduce these exponents to $8$ and $16$ respectively.
-Moreover, with an extra assumption that the covariance kernels $\kappa_n$ are smooth and the local convergence \eqref{eq:Kn(x,y)->Kinf(x-y)} of the covariance kernels holds together with \textit{all} derivatives, using the method in \cite{BM2} we could further reduce these exponents to $4$ and $8$.
+In regards to the nature of the exponents $12$ and $18$ in \eqref{eq:asymp pos} and \eqref{eq:rapid decay corr} respectively, these are certainly not optimal for the claimed results, and are chosen mainly for simplicity.
+In fact, using the somewhat more sophisticated methods in \cite{BM}, if we additionally assume local uniform convergence of the first \textit{six} derivatives of the covariance kernel we could reduce these exponents to $8$ and $12$ respectively.
+Moreover, with an extra assumption that the covariance kernels $\kappa_n$ are smooth with derivatives decaying at least as rapidly as the kernel, and if the local convergence \eqref{eq:Kn(x,y)->Kinf(x-y)} of the covariance kernels holds together with \textit{all} derivatives, using the method in \cite{BM2} we could further reduce these exponents to $4$ and $6$.
 For simplicity, we do not implement these improvements here; on the other hand the question of the optimal exponents in \eqref{eq:asymp pos} and \eqref{eq:rapid decay corr} is of considerable importance.

 To complete section \ref{sec:RSW est symmetric}, we give an example of an application of Theorem \ref{t:main} to a sequence of Gaussian random fields defined on the flat torus; that this example falls under the scope of Theorem \ref{t:main} is established in section \ref{sec:prf thm Kostlan}.